andry968/overthewire/bandit/bandit03.md

 ```bash
 ls
 ```
-It show directory inhere so i change the directory and list
+It show directory inhere so i change the directory and list it
 ```bash
 cd inhere
 ls